GD-Soft/pwa-smartncc/README.md

 - iOS Safari does not support the `beforeinstallprompt` event, so a custom banner explains how to add the app to the home screen.
 - Ensure the site is served via HTTPS for full functionality.

+  The manifest refers to a set of icon PNGs that are not stored in the repository.
+Upload files at 48x48, 72x72, 96x96, 144x144, 192x192 and 512x512 pixels to the web server so Android can display them in the home screen and in notifications.